© Alexander Raths | Dreamstime.com

 If so, claim your FREE copy, right now, of our special guide on digestive health.

 Constipation means passing small amounts of hard, dry stool, usually less than three times a week, and straining to have a bowel movement.
 Other symptoms are bloating, general discomfort, and sluggishness.
-Like diarrhea, constipation is very common and usually lasts only short time.
+Like diarrhea, constipation is common and usually lasts only short time.
 Even so, constipation accounts for about 2 million doctor visits each year in the United States.

-What Helps Constipation: Treatment Options
+Constipation Treatment Options